 WHAT THE HECK IS AN EXPOSURE TRIANGLE?

-So if you want to take better pictures, learning the most basic foundation of digital photography is a must – the exposure triangle.
+If you want to take better pictures, learning the most basic foundation of digital photography is a must.

 - When the camera does not get enough light, a dark under-exposed photo will be produced.